 Apple’s ARKit has been a big hit in the tech world since its unveiling at June’s Worldwide Developer Conference.
 The software toolset, which makes Markerless Augmented Reality a native feature in Apple devices running at least an A9 chip and the iOS11 operating system, was immediately embraced by developers looking to take it for a test drive.
 We’ve been testing ARKit here at Marxent, and the SDK provides a stable and surprisingly robust solution for building AR-enabled apps for Apple devices.
-It’s got us hyped for the almost-certain September release of iOS11.
+It’s got us hyped for the future of AR apps on Apple’s iOS11 operating system and beyond.

 To give you an idea of how ARKit works, here’s a demo we developed: